Let’s face it: a picture really is worth a thousand words, but an image you made yourself?

 Data Visualization Tools

-Good data makes much more of an impact when it’s relatable visually.
+Good data makes a larger impact when it’s visually relatable.
 When people see the numbers in a tangible, interactive way, your mission and goals go from being abstract terms to meaningful information.

-Chartblocks – A tools that lets you make colorful, full-featured charts.
-Data can be imported from spreadsheets, databases or even live feeds and every aspect can be customized.
+A tool that helps you create colorful, full-featured charts.
+Data can be imported from spreadsheets, databases, or even live feeds and every aspect can be customized.

-What’s more, the finished graphic can be saved as a vector format, meaning it can be resized to any height and width without a loss of quality or resolution.
+What’s more, the finished graphic can be saved in a vector format, meaning it can be resized to any height and width without a loss of quality or resolution.

-Timeline – Timeline is an easy way to create an interactive timeline of events on just about anything.
-Timeline can pull media from sites including Twitter, Flickr, Google Maps and Wikipedia as well as video sites like YouTube, Vine, Dailymotion and Vimeo.
+Timeline is an easy way to create an interactive timeline of events on just about anything.
+Timeline can pull media from sites including Twitter, Flickr, Google Maps, and Wikipedia as well as video sites like YouTube, Dailymotion, and Vimeo.

 It can also pull sound files from Soundcloud, letting you create a rich media experience that’s interactive and informative.

-Whether you want to create awesome images for Instagram or timeline and profile photos for Facebook, there’s a social media tool for that.
+Whether you want to create awesome images for Instagram or interesting social media profile photos for Facebook, there’s a social media tool for that.

 Here are a few of my personal favorites:

-Social Image Resizer – This web based tool features a quick and easy way to take your existing images and resize them for use in just about any social media context.
-You can turn images into icons (even favicons), as well as Google+, Facebook and Twitter images.
+This web-based tool features a quick and easy way to take your existing images and resize them for use in just about any social media context.
+You can turn images into icons (even favicons), as well as Facebook and Twitter images.

-But, what if you need more social network-ready images beyond Twitter, Facebook or Google+?
+What if you need more social network-ready images beyond Twitter or Facebook?

-Social Media image Maker – A tool that lets you create images for a variety of social networks.
-In addition to Twitter and Facebook (both cover and profile photos), you can make images for use on YouTube, Flickr, Vimeo, Pinterest, Skype and much more.
+This tool helps you create images for a variety of social networks.
+In addition to Twitter and Facebook (both cover and profile photos), you can make images for use on Snapchat, YouTube, Tumblr, and Pinterest.

 With these tools, you’ll never run out of unique professional looks for your social network pages.